History of the Orange Order: Military contributions

 Orangemen have fought in numerous wars, including the War of 1812, the Crimean War, the Indian Rebellion of 1857 and the Second Boer War.
 Able Seaman Bro William George Vincent Williams of LOL 92 Melbourne, was the first Australian to be killed in the war.

 The Order's most notable military contribution was on the first day (1 July) of the Battle of the Somme, 1916.
 Many Orangemen had joined the 36th (Ulster) Division which had been formed from various Ulster regiments and had also amalgamated Sir Edward Carson's Ulster Volunteers (who were formed to oppose Home Rule for Ireland) into its ranks.
 But for the outbreak of World War I, Ireland had been on the brink of civil war, as Orangemen had helped to smuggle thousands of rifles from Imperial Germany (see Larne Gun Running).
 Several hundred Glasgow Orangemen crossed to Belfast in September 1914, to join the 36th (Ulster) Division.
 Roughly 5000 members of the Division were casualties on the first day of the battle.

 Orangemen also fought in World War II and subsequent conflicts, and many served in the Ulster Defence Regiment during the Northern Irish Troubles, particularly during the 1970s and 1980s.

 At least five Orangemen have been awarded the Victoria Cross: George Richardson, in the Indian Mutiny; Robert Hanna, Robert Quigg and Abraham Acton during World War I; and Rev. John Weir Foote in World War II.

+In 1996, the Grand Orange Lodge of Ireland established an Orange lodge for limited purpose called Thiepval Memorial LOL No. 1916 that maintains a dedicated Orange Order memorial bench located at Ulster Tower in Thiepval, France.
+It was created to mark the 80th anniversary of the Battle of the Somme.

+In Canada, approximately 80,000 Canadian Orangemen volunteered for service during the First World War, with over 55,000 fighting overseas.

+In Australia, many Australian Orangemen join the First Australian Imperial Force during World War I. They are commemorated with an honour roll in the Army Museum of Western Australia.

 Numerous lodges have been formed by serving soldiers during various conflicts, with varying levels of official approval.
 In September 2007 there was controversy when a photograph of British soldiers in Iraq, wearing Orange sashes and carrying a banner reading 'Rising Sons of Basra', appeared in the Ulster Volunteer Force magazine The Purple Standard.